 Before joining the NIDC, Karen managed a team of research analysts, communications specialists, and engineers in support of numerous clean energy initiatives for DOE and other government agencies.
 She holds a BS in biomedical engineering and an MS in industrial engineering (concentration in product development and manufacturing), in addition to an MBA (concentration in operations management), all from the University of Tennessee.

-Sheasa Szallar joined the NIDC in January 2019 and has over a decade of successful experience in internal and external communications and outreach.
-Sheasa is responsible for planning and managing communications and outreach strategies that help advance the NIDC and DOE IP’s efforts to produce and distribute isotopes that are in short supply.
+Jacob Haskew joined the NIDC in June 2022 with over a decade of experience in communications and media experience.
+Jacob is responsible for planning and managing communications and outreach strategies that help advance the NIDC and DOE IP’s efforts to produce and distribute isotopes that are in short supply.
 These strategies include customer communications, web marketing and communications, outreach events, conferences, and more.

 C. Renae Humphrey has served since October 2011 and has over 30 years of experience in office management.
 Renae is responsible for helping the NIDC office run smoothly by coordinating administrative activities, collecting and entering data, developing and distributing reports, and performing other administrative functions in support of the NIDC director and the NIDC office.
 Renae is the point of contact for the NIDC and is responsible for handling requests and queries from NIDC management and staff, DOE IP personnel, internal and external customers, ORNL personnel, and NIDC guests and visitors.